cluhmann/python-psych-workshop/README.md

 This workshop targets a general audience, assuming no prior familiarity with Python.
 Structurally, the workshop includes an introduction to the Python language and associated environment, followed by a systematic series of illustrative examples that follow a single data set as it makes its way through the pipeline.
 Ways in which researchers can integrate only a portion of the pipeline into their existing data flow (e.g., importing/exporting a variety of data formats) are highlighted as are tools of particular use in teaching contexts.

 ## Goals of the workshop
-* Cultivate an awareness and an appreciation of the benefits of Python (for academic behvaioral scientists)
+* Cultivate an awareness and an appreciation of the benefits of Python (for academic behavioral scientists)
 * Highlight functionality provided by Python and its ecosystem
-* Note how these tools can be integrated into one's existing workflow
+* Note how these tools, in part or in whole, can be integrated into one's existing workflow

 In other words, the things you can acomplish if you adopt these tools.